rtaibah/jekyll-blog/_posts/blog/2008-06-03-goosh-bringing-the-command-line-to-your-google.md

 permalink: /2008/06/03/goosh-bringing-the-command-line-to-your-google
 categories: [Blog]
 tags: [google, internet ]
-summary: In a previous blog of mine, I have explained how you can [Google straight from the comfort of your command line](/blog/linux-general/google-search-straight-from-the-command-line "Google straight from the comfort of your command line").
+summary: "In a previous blog of mine, I have explained how you can [Google straight from the comfort of your command line](/2008/04/18/google-search-straight-from-the-command-line/).
 Well now, why don't we do the opposite?
 Bring the command line to Google?
-Well, my friend and colleague Adnan tipped me on [goosh.org](http://goosh.org/ "gnoosh.org"), the Unofficial Google Shell!
+Well, my friend and colleague Adnan tipped me on [goosh.org](http://goosh.org/), the Unofficial Google Shell!"

 ---

-In a previous blog of mine, I have explained how you can [Google straight from the comfort of your command line](/blog/linux-general/google-search-straight-from-the-command-line "Google straight from the comfort of your command line").
+In a previous blog of mine, I have explained how you can [Google straight from the comfort of your command line](/2008/04/18/google-search-straight-from-the-command-line/).
 Well now, why don't we do the opposite?
 Bring the command line to Google?
 Well, my friend and colleague Adnan tipped me on [goosh.org](http://goosh.org/ "gnoosh.org"), the Unofficial Google Shell!

 When you first visit the [goosh.org](http://goosh.org), you are welcomed with a brief description of the service, and the ever-so-lovable the command prompt: